 The results are in!

-You have probably heard that the way Ofsted inspects schools is changing from September, after they invited feedback on their fresh ideas.
 We’re delighted to see that 605 individual parents/carers took the time to have their say and respond to the consultation directly.
 On top of that, you may have taken our survey so that we could respond on behalf of parents and provide Ofsted with tangible evidence of what parents think.
 It was by far the most responses Ofsted has ever received, which goes to show how important school inspections are to parents, teachers and other education professionals.

 What do the changes mean?